fcicc/openweather-client/README.md

 }
 ```

-If it starts the request, the HTTP return code is ``200 OK``.
+If it starts the request, the HTTP return code is ``202 ACCEPTED``.
 If it is not possible to start the request (e.g., the request already exists), it returns ``400 BAD REQUEST``.

 ## Testing